 And, a small photo of Liz appeared in the September 1984 issue of Thrasher magazine as a spectator during the NSA #4 Summer Series of Skateboarding that July.

-Photos: Douglas Burrows, Fabian Lewkowicz, Michael Caulfield, Mindy Schauer
+Photos: Claudio Edinger, Douglas Burrows, Fabian Lewkowicz, Jay Dubz, Michael Caulfield, Michael Haering, Mindy Schauer